hypertelia/hypertelia.github.io/_posts/2020-09-02-dales-divide-2020-race-report.md

 ---

 ![desc](/img/dd/dd2020-1.jpg)
 I'd been looking for another bikepacking race to take part in since Race Around Rwanda and the <a href="https://bikepacking.com/event/dales-divide-2020/">Dales Divide</a>, due to take place over the Easter weekend looked perfectly timed.
 Long enough away to recover, but soon enough to carry some fitness through.
-It also started and finished in Arnside, less than 20km from my home,negating the need to make any travel arrangements.
+It also started and finished in Arnside, less than 20km from my home, negating the need to make any travel arrangements.
 COVID-19 screwed up that plan and I'd not really thought much more about it until seeing it re-listed on <a href="https://dotwatcher.cc/race/dales-divide-2020">dotwatcher.cc</a> early in August.
 So, with very little training and very little time to rectify that, I decided to enter anyway.
 What's the worst that could happen?

 As a lockdown project, I'd build up a new bike which having read a few recce reports of the Dales Divide route seemed like it would be a better choice than my <a href="/race-around-rwanda-the-bike">Fugio</a>.
 This one, a Bombtrack EXT, will take up to a 53mm width tyre, which seemed like a wise move.
 It was on this recently completed 'parts bin special' that I rocked up to Arnside with 10 or so minutes till the off.